-2017/18 actions Develop a more detailed understanding of the underlying causes of homelessness.
-2018/19 actions Complete a formal review of homelessness within the District to inform the development of an updated Homelessness Strategy. \checkmark \checkmark Trialling new ways of working to spot opportunities for early intervention for those individuals whose circumstances mean that they are vulnerable to homelessness.
-Develop and introduce pathways with other agencies to enable earlier interventions for those individuals whose circumstances mean that they are vulnerable to homelessness. ✓ \checkmark Developing new delivery options to secure affordable homes within the District, where necessary using Council assets to provide alternatives to the market delivery homes. \checkmark \checkmark Work with the Cambridgeshire & Peterborough Combined Authority (CA) to develop local Community Land Trusts to bring forward genuinely affordable and local solutions.
+2018/19 actions Housing affordability 2019/20 actions ✓ Bring forward proposals for the delivery of further accommodation through the use of local authority assets.
+Complete a formal review of homelessness within the District to inform the development of an updated Homelessness Strategy. ✓ ✓ Implementing new ways of working to intervene early with those individuals whose circumstances mean that they are vulnerable to homelessness.
+Develop and introduce pathways with other agencies to enable earlier interventions for those individuals whose circumstances mean that they are vulnerable to homelessness. ✓ ✓ Developing new delivery options to secure affordable homes within the District, using Council assets to provide alternatives to the market delivery homes where necessary. ✓ ✓ Work with the Cambridgeshire & Peterborough Combined Authority (CA) to develop local Community Land Trusts to bring forward genuinely affordable and local solutions.
+To bring forward formal Scrutiny recommendations for the acceleration of supply of new affordable and accessible housing stock across the district. ✓